CS Axintele

-Asociația Sportivă Viitorul Axintele, commonly known as Viitorul Axintele, or simply as Axintele is a Romanian football club based in Axintele, Ialomița County currently playing in the Liga IV – Ialomița County, the fourth tier of the Romanian football league system.
+Club Sportiv Axintele, commonly known as Axintele, is a Romanian football club based in Axintele, Ialomița County currently playing in the Liga IV – Ialomița County, the fourth tier of the Romanian football league system.
+The club was founded in 2002 under the name of Viitorul Axintele and played for several years in the third tier.

 History

-The club finished 5th out of 16 in the 2009–10 season of Liga IV – Ialomița County and won the County phase of Cupa României, 3–1 with Recolta Gheorghe Lazăr.
+The club was founded in 2002 under the name Viitorul Axintele and played in the Ialomița County Championships.
+Viitorul finished 5th out of 16 in the 2009–10 season of Liga IV – Ialomița County and won the County phase of the Cupa României, defeating Recolta Gheorghe Lazăr 3–1.

-Viitorul promoted to Liga III for the first time in its history at the end of the 2010–11 season.
-The White and Greens won Liga IV – Ialomița County and the promotion play-off played against the winner of Liga IV – Buzău County, Luceafărul C.A.
-Rosetti, 2–0 (Zaharia'46 and Cană '61) on neutral ground at Ștefan Vrăbioru Stadium in Ianca.
-The team led by Ion Nica was composed of: I.Sava – Păun, Dumitru, George Grecea (56 Pascale), Nichita, Dănilă – Toader (50 Mihai Cană), Borcea, Dragoș Zaharia, Nicolae and Adrian Velu.
+Viitorul Axintele promoted to Liga III for the first time in its history at the end of the 2010–11 season.
+The White and Greens won Liga IV – Ialomița County and the promotion play-off against the winner of Liga IV – Buzău County, Luceafărul C.A.
+Rosetti, 2–0 (Zaharia '46 and Cană '61) on neutral ground at Ștefan Vrăbioru Stadium in Ianca.
+The team led by Ion Nica was composed of: I. Sava – Păun, Dumitru, George Grecea (56' Pascale), Nichita, Dănilă – Toader (50' Mihai Cană), Borcea, Dragoș Zaharia, Nicolae, and Adrian Velu.

-In its first season in the Liga III, Viitorul secured a respectable fifth-place finish, but lost in the First Round of Cupa României 0–1 in front of Viitorul Chirnogi.
+In its first season in Liga III, Viitorul secured a respectable fifth-place finish but was eliminated in the First round of Cupa României, losing 0–1 to Viitorul Chirnogi.

 The 2012–13 season saw the team coached by Ion Nica fighting for promotion to Liga II.
 Viitorul finished 9 points ahead of the main contender, Gloria Buzău.
 However, a Romanian Football Federation inquiry proved that Viitorul did not have three youth teams in the county-level competition, as required by Liga III regulations, and gave Viitorul a 9-point penalty that led Gloria Buzău finishing first.

 The White and Greens reached the play-off and finished as runners-up in the 2013–14 season.
 Also, was qualified in the Fourth round of Cupa României, but lost 1–3 to Farul Constanța.